lwcolton/falcon-cors/README.rst

 Tests and Contributing
 -------
-You can run tests using tox.
 If you want to contribute just submit a PR and please make sure you have created some tests for your feature.
-I will review features and run the tests with tox before releasing them.